-Anyone needing to arrange for a place to stay may call 269-471-3295 to reserve a room on campus.
+Anyone needing to arrange lodging should call 269-471-3295 to reserve a room on campus.
 Space is limited so housing arrangements need to be made as soon as possible.

 Graduation Schedule

 Graduation is a full weekend event.
 Rehearsal is Thursday evening, and there are ceremonies on Friday evening, Saturday morning, and Sunday morning.